kennysmithed/oels2022/oels_practical_wk8.md

 Now we are in a position to start coding up our main trial types.
 We'll start with picture selection trials, which work in a very similar way to picture selection trials in the perceptual learning experiment - participants hear some audio and then click on an image button, which is pretty straightforward using the `audio-button-response` plugin.
 The only added complication here is that we want to simulate another person thinking for a moment before starting their description.
 Unfortunately there's no built-in way to do this within the `audio-button-response` plugin - I was hoping for a `delay_before_playing_audio` parameter or something, but there's no such thing.
 The solution is to have a sequence of two trials that looks like a single trial - one trial where nothing happens (to simulate the wait for the confederate to speak), then the actual `audio-button-response` trial where we get the audio from the confederate.
 I built these both using the `audio-button-response` trial - on the waiting trial we just play a tiny bit of silence as the `stimulus` (the plugin won't allow us to have *no* sound, so this was the closest I could get) and wait for a random duration, ignoring any clicks the participant makes, then we move on and play the confederate audio.

-As usual, we'll write a function where we specify the main parts of the trial (the audio file the participant will hear, which I am calling `sound`; the target image, the foil (distractor) image) and then the function returns a complex trial object for us.
+As usual, we'll write a function where we specify the main parts of the trial (the audio file the participant will hear, which I am calling `sound`; the target image, the foil or distractor image) and then the function returns a complex trial object for us.
 Here's the full chunk of code, I'll walk you through it piece by piece below:

 ```js
 function make_picture_selection_trial(sound, target_image, foil_image) {